The

 of a ship.
 Deck chairs were provided as seen here.

-designs suggested that they would both be interlinked, there
+that they would both be interlinked, there was no door between

-was no door between each section of the promenade decks.
+each section of the promenade decks.

-replaced by light weight cellon safety glass.
+weight cellon safety glass.

 A second set of windows and promenade ran along the corridor